Last updated: November 18, 2025

 6. How to install and download recommended indicators

-Let’s get these tools onto your charts.
+Let’s get these tools onto the charts.
 It’s easier than you might think.
 I’ll walk you through the process for the two most popular platforms, TradingView and MetaTrader 4 (MT4).

 6.1.
 For TradingView users